 \paragraph*{Restrictions} The above TuringMobile correctly simulates $\mathcal R$ under certain conditions.
 The first one is that, if all robots are indistinguishable, then no robot extraneous to the TuringMobile may get too close to it (say, within a distance of $\sigma$ of any of its members).
 This kind of restriction cannot be dispensed with: whatever strategy a team of oblivious robots employs to simulate a single non-oblivious robot's behavior is bound to fail if extraneous robots join the team creating ambiguities between its members.
 Nevertheless, the restriction can be removed if we stipulate that the members of a TuringMobile are distinguishable from all other robots.

-Another difficulty comes from the fact that, if the TuringMobile is made of more than one basic component and its Commanders are all in their respective $A_i$'s and ready to update the values represented by the machine, they may get their screenshots at different times, due to asynchrony.
-If the environment moves in the meantime, the screenshots they get are different, and this may cause the machine to compute an incorrect destination point or put inconsistent values in its simulated registers.
+Another difficulty comes from the fact that, if the TuringMobile is made of more than one basic component and its Commanders are all in their respective $A_i$'s and ready to update the values represented by the machine, they may get their snapshots at different times, due to asynchrony.
+If the environment moves in the meantime, the snapshots they get are different, and this may cause the machine to compute an incorrect destination point or put inconsistent values in its simulated registers.

 There are several possible solutions to this problem: we will only mention two trivial ones.
-We could for instance assume the Commanders to be \emph{synchronous}, that is, make the scheduler activate them in such a way that all of them take their screenshots at the same time.
-This way, all Commanders get compatible screenshots and compute consistent outputs.
+We could for instance assume the Commanders to be \emph{synchronous}, that is, make the scheduler activate them in such a way that all of them take their snapshots at the same time.
+This way, all Commanders get compatible snapshots and compute consistent outputs.
 Another possible solution is to make the TuringMobile operate in an environment where everything else is static, i.e., no moving entities are present other than the TuringMobile's members.

 We stress that these restrictions make sense if a perfect simulation of $\mathcal R$ is saught.
-As we will see in Section~\ref{s5}, there are several other applications of the TuringMobile technique where no such restriction is required.
+As we will see in Section~\ref{s5}, there are several other applications of the TuringMobile technique where no such restrictions are required.

 \paragraph*{Higher dimensions} Let us now generalize the above construction of a planar TuringMobile to $\mathbb R^m$, for any $m\geq 2$.
 We start with the same TuringMobile $\mathcal M$ with $2+k$ basic components laid out on a plane $\gamma\subset\mathbb R^m$.
 Since $\mathcal M$ has only two basic components for the $x$ and $y$ variables, we will add $m-2$ basic components to it, positioned as follows.